-EAR - Early Age Robotics education has become extremely popular all over the world.
-It has proven to be not only interesting and enjoyable, but also effective at helping children develop skills and having various positive educational effects even on the youngest students.
-But what about his family?
-Are the parents as happy about EAR as he is?
-What do they really know, believe and wish when EAR is concerned?
-In this, first of its kind, longitude empirical study we sought to answer those questions and succeeded in refuting some common pessimistic beliefs.
-The study is based on our unique EAR program that we ran from 2016, teaching more than 2000 children.
-We also introduce a new model of PEAR (Parent in EAR) with practical proposals.
-We present an analysis of surveys of 203 parents whose kindergarten children and first graders (aged 5-7) studied technology and robotics as a compulsory component of their curriculum.
-Four constructs of parents were distinguished and analysed: beliefs, involvement, satisfaction and intentions.
-We found a very interesting phenomenon of a new more evolved parent.
-The new, transformed, 21st century parents, from being passive consumers of the education system are becoming more optimistic about their ability to learn and help, and their child's abilities; they, as well as the children, are more motivated; more involved; are ready to invest in their and their child's learning.
-It was also very encouraging to find that in such a technological area there was gender equality.
+Early Age Robotics (EAR) education has become extremely popular throughout the world.
+It has proven to be not only interesting and enjoyable, but also effective at helping even the youngest of children develop skills and reap educational benefits.
+But what about their families?
+Are parents as happy with EAR programs as are the children?
+What do parents actually know about EAR?
+What are their beliefs and wishes regarding it?
+In this novel longitudinal and empirical study, we seek to answer these questions and succeed in refuting some commonly held beliefs.
+This study is based on a unique EAR program that we have run since 2016 for over 2000 children.
+We also introduce a new model, called PEAR (Parents in EAR), offering practical proposals for enhancing and expanding robotics education.
+This study analyzed surveys submitted to 203 parents whose children (aged 5–7) studied technology and robotics as a compulsory component of their kindergarten or first-grade curriculum.
+Four parental components were distinguished and analyzed: beliefs, involvement, satisfaction, and intentions.
+We uncovered an interesting phenomenon of parents becoming transformed from being passive consumers of the educational system into new, twenty-first-century parents, more confident about their ability to learn and to help promote their children’s abilities.
+Like their children, they are more motivated and involved, and ready to invest in both their own and their children’s learning.
+Also encouraging is the gender equality found in this technological area.

 Introduction

-A good EAR (Early Age Robotics) education can be very beneficial.
-In early age parents' role in education is even more important than later.
-But is it that important when it concerns EAR?
-What is (and should be) the parents' role in robotics education?
-And what the parents themselves know and feel about robotics education and their role in it?

-There is a lacuna in research of the deeper model of parents' beliefs, feelings, involvement and influence in the context of EAR.
-There is even lack of systematic empirical knowledge of what is really going on in the background of those costly projects.
+It is generally agreed that a good Early Age Robotics (EAR ) education can prove highly beneficial for students.
+It is also acknowledged that the role that parents play in the education of a very young child is even more important than that played later when the child is older.
+The question arises whether the role of parents is equally important when it comes to EAR.
+What is (and should be) the parents’ role in robotics education?
+What, moreover, do parents know and feel about robotics education and their role in it?
+To date, the research has not addressed the deeper issues of the beliefs, feelings, involvement, and influence of parents in the context of EAR.
+Indeed, there is even a lack of systematic, empirical knowledge of what is really going on in these costly educational projects.

-Among some commonplace beliefs are: robotics is very hard, robotics study is not interesting, robotics is not for girls because they have less desire and less ability to study it, robotics should be taught from high school age, parents can't understand robotics, parents can't be involved in their childrens' robotics, learning robotics skills is boring, parents and children are more motivated by competitions (mastery motivation is less important than performance motivation).
+Among some commonplace beliefs are: robotics is difficult; the study of robotics is not interesting; robotics is not for girls because they have little desire to study it and less aptitude (than boys do) for excelling at it; robotics should be taught only from high school onward; parents cannot understand robotics; it is impossible for parents to be involved in their children’s robotics education; learning robotics skills is boring; and both parents and children are more motivated by competitiveness than by inquisitiveness (mastery motivation is less important than performance motivation).

-Lately there is greater interest in this area, but many of these studies lack in some major aspects.
-Among some of the reasons for this are: small number of respondents, very limited, short time of research, many times real feelings are not evident to the respondent or he/she is not ready to be honest, the populations from which the samples are drawn are not general enough, the samples are skewed because surveyed are only parents and children that choose to participate in EAR (usually ready to pay substantial sums of money and undertake special efforts).
+Scholarly interest in this area has grown recently, but many studies are deficient in certain key aspects, including: the small number of respondents; the brief time span of the research: the impossibility of assessing the respondent’s genuine feelings, or his/her reluctance to be honest; the narrowness of the populations from which the samples are drawn; and the skewing of samples due to the fact that only parents and children who choose to participate in EAR programs (and are prepared to make a special effort to do so and pay a substantial sum of money for it) are included in the surveys.